fsandhu/DataInsights-Minneapoils/README.md

 pip install -r requirements.txt
 ```

-# spacioTemporalClustering.py
+# spatioTemporalClustering.py

-This is the program that does spacio-temporal clustering analysis, as one would infer from the name.
+This is the program that does spatio-temporal clustering analysis, as one would infer from the name.
 The program has a variety of commandline arguments that allow the user to customize their output.
 The program will then output a number of visuals to allow the user to interpret them.
 For the two main modes: static and dynamic, static will output a single png image, while dynamic will output a number of png images and also a gif.
 These outputs are placed in `./images/static` for static analysis images `./images` for dynamic images and `./gifs` for gifs.

 The commandline options are extensive.
 To get help while running the program simply run the following command:

 ```
-python spacioTemporalClustering.py -h
+python spatioTemporalClustering.py -h
 ```

 This will list all the commandline options and their help strings.
 For the most important ones, they will be repeated here.